How To Store

 Step 1 - Harvesting and Cutting

 Basil will begin to flower once its leaves on a stem are fully grown, but its flavor diminishes once flowering starts.
-To prepare and dry basil, harvest it after all leaves have sprouted but before flowering.
+To prepare and dry, you have to harvest basil before flowering.

 Mid-morning is ideal for harvesting when the plant is hydrated but the sun has dried the leaves.
 If flowering begins, cut the stem just above a pair of emerging leaves.
 Separate basil bunches, trim the leaves from the main stem leaving a short piece of stem, and bundle them for drying.